Lonnie Unger, P.Eng.

 - heavy truck event data recorders

 - vehicle defect investigations

 - development of alternative designs

 Mr. Unger graduated from the University of Saskatchewan in 2005 with a Bachelor of Science in Mechanical Engineering with an additional two years in a combined Electrical Engineering and Computer Science program.

 He is responsible for the in-house development and fabrication of testing equipment and prototype systems used in the analysis of collisions and component failures.
 While still an engineering student, Mr. Unger was a key person in the development and testing of rudder systems for personal watercraft in off-throttle steering investigations performed by Collision Analysis.
 He is a co-author of the resulting papers published by the Society of Automotive Engineers (SAE).

-Mr. Unger is part of the Collision Analysis Transport Canada team investigating vehicle defects and analyzing collisions.
+Mr. Unger is also the technical supervisor of the Collision Analysis Transport Canada team investigating vehicle defects and analyzing collisions.

 In addition to his engineering duties, Mr. Unger is Collision Analysis’ IT Manager and provides technical expertise on a variety of specialized computer applications.